What is Schizoaffective Disorder?

 • Psychiatric Evaluation – to learn more about your symptoms, mood, delusions, hallucinations, and how vulnerable you are to suicide.
 Furthermore, a psychiatrist will ask about your family and personal history to give you a more accurate diagnosis.

 When it comes to treating schizoaffective disorder, the best route is a combination of medication, psychotherapy, and training for life skills.
-While this condition cannot be cured, this combination can help to greatly decrease the severity of symptoms and provide long-term fulfillment in the patient. ⁷
+While this condition cannot be cured, this combination can help greatly decrease the severity of symptoms and provide long-term fulfillment in patients. ⁷

 Medication